California Driver Handbook - Administrative

 - Roll up your windows and lock your vehicle even if it is parked in front of your house.

-- Park in high-traffic, well-lighted areas whenever possible.
+- Park in high-traffic, well-lit areas whenever possible.

 - Immediately report a stolen vehicle to the police.